 With this, the government did not need all of this rather large inventory of lands for its own direct use.
 Most of it was rented to private hands through leasing contracts, in a system that came to be known as “the leasing system”.
 The Israel Lands Council’s Decision 1 formulated the policy for transferring both urban and agricultural land via leasing, and is still in effect today.
 The decision established that urban lands “be transferred through lease only” and that the lease period “shall not exceed 49 years”.
 At the end of said period, “the leasing rights may be extended for another period of 49 years, at the request of the lessee, in which case the land will be re-evaluated”.
-The leasing system reflected the policy of Israel Lands ownership retention and its aims as expressed in the Basic Law.
+The leasing system reflected the policy of Israel Lands ownership retention as expressed in the Basic Law.
 Leasing properties for defined periods of time gives private bodies the right of usage and control, but not permanently.
 It allows the lessor to enjoy the leasing and other payments, and to update them in accordance with changes in the property’s value.
 Essential aspects of ownership remain in the lessor’s hands: the right to end the contract at the end of the leasing period, the right to stipulate contract renewal on certain conditions and payment, the right to oppose the transfer of the leasing rights and rights to change the property and the types of usages it may serve.
 This is the basic socialist worldview that informed Herzl’s vision and the legislation of Basic Law: Israel Lands: profit and utility production from ownership of Israel Lands, for the good of the entire public.

 Over the years, the government leased hundreds of thousands of housing units, business spaces and other urban structures built on Israel Lands to citizens.
 As the number of leased housing units increased, it became clear that the government must create a bureaucratic mechanism in order to actualize all the economic benefits it wished to gain from the leasing: by signing and renewing contracts, conducting and updating land assessments, collecting payments, granting permits and listing transfers and other transactions in a registry.
 While the mechanism was created, with time it turned into a significant bureaucratic burden for the government and the lessees.
 As a result, steps were taken to lighten the burden and to reduce the continuous friction with the lessees.
-The goal of these steps appeared to be technical and administrative, with no intention of transferring formal land ownership to the lessees.
+The goal of these steps appeared to be technical and administrative, with no intention of transferring land ownership to the lessees.
 Yet it was precisely these steps which led to informal privatization and created an irreversible reality.
 First of all, they led to the gradual unraveling of the government’s – the owner’s - benefit from crucial economic advantages latent in the retention of ownership.
 Second, they created a feeling of ownership among the lessees, which in turn created the expectation and belief that the State would not return to insist on its rights of ownership of the properties.
 These processes essentially amounted to camouflaged, informal privatization of urban Israel Lands.
 The Israel Lands remained formally and legally under the ownership of the government, but the content and character of ownership irreversibly trickled over to the lessees.
 We will now proceed to describe the important milestones in the informal privatization process of urban Israel Lands.